-To motivate the use of noise rate to select noisy-label samples during training, let us consider CIFAR100~\citep{krizhevsky2009learning} at an instance-dependent noise rate \(\epsilon = 50\%\)~\citep{xia2020part} (noise rate specifications and other details are explained in~\cref{sec:experiments}).
-We use DivideMix~\citep{li2020dividemix}, but replace its sample selection (based on an arbitrary clustering score~\citep{dempster1977maximum,titterington1984on,mclachlan1996finite}) by a thresholding process that classifies the \( R(t) = 1-\epsilon = 50 \% \) largest loss samples as noisy, and the remaining ones as clean in all training epochs $t\in\{1, \dots, T\}$.
-This sample selection is used to implement the semi-supervised learning mechanism of DivideMix.
-As displayed in~\cref{fig:motivation_graph}, the new sample selection approach based on the \say{provided} noise rate (dashed red curve) improves 6\% in terms of prediction accuracy as compared with the original DivideMix~\citep{li2020dividemix} (solid blue curve) that relies on arbitrary thresholding.
+To underscore the importance of using the noise rate for sample selection during training, we experiment with CIFAR100~\cite{krizhevsky2009learning} at an IDN rate \(\epsilon = 50\%\)~\cite{xia2020part} (noise rate specifications and other details are explained in~\cref{sec:experiments}).
+We use DivideMix~\cite{li2020dividemix} and replace its sample selection (based on an arbitrary clustering score \cite{dempster1977maximum,titterington1984on,mclachlan1996finite}) by a thresholding process that classifies the \( R(t) = 1-\epsilon = 50 \% \) largest loss samples as noisy, and the remaining ones as clean in all training epochs \(t\in\{1, \dots, T\}\).
+This sample selection is used for the semi-supervised learning of DivideMix~\cite{li2020dividemix}.
+As shown in \cref{fig:motivation_graph}, the new sample selection approach based on the \say{manually provided} noise rate (dashed red curve) improves \(6\%\) in terms of prediction accuracy compared to the original DivideMix~\cite{li2020dividemix} (solid blue curve) which relies on arbitrary thresholding.
 Similar conclusions can be achieved with other methods that apply sample selection strategies to address the noisy-label learning problem, as shown in the experiments.